 This resource uses Kim Hoa Tram’s Pine with cranes dancing in the snow, dance in motion, 2000, as inspiration for learning about and writing poetry.
 Students will gain an understanding of the nature of poetry, symbolism in poetry and art, and poetry from Asia.
-They will practise writing poetry in different forms and explore ways to present and share their poetry.
+They will practise writing poetry in different forms and explore ways to present and share their ideas.

 Compare and contrast visual and written texts (poetry and painting).